AwesomeAley/ObsidianNotes/Cybersecurity Notes/Interviewing Prep.md

 Get to know the organization, the position you are interviewing for, and what difficulties/responsibilities both have.

+Do not give a salary expectation.
+Instead answer like: "I think my salary expectations are within your scale.
+I am open to your suggestions at the proposal stage"

 ## Big Resource
 https://github.com/LetsDefend/SOC-Interview-Questions/blob/main/README.md#general